LunaGoodnight/star-backend/SECURITY_FIXES_APPLIED.md

 ### 3. ✅ Rotated API Key
 **Files:** `.env`
 **Changes:**
-- Generated new API key: `ndtxPclnW91si+YmRdiVMC1+rXlGz0wDZg8RVrCgOf4=`
+- Generated new API key (use: `openssl rand -base64 32`)
-- Old key (exposed in audit) has been replaced
+- Old key has been replaced

-**Impact:** The previous API key that was exposed is no longer valid.
+**Impact:** API key has been rotated for security.

 ---